National Energy Customer Framework

 - retailer authorisations (previously jurisdictionally licensed)

-- monitoring, enforcement and performance reporting
+- monitoring, enforcing and providing performance reporting.

-- National Energy Retail Law (NERL)
+- National Energy Retail Law Act 2011

 - National Energy Retail Regulations